 Compiling puzzles is not the black art that it seems to be.
 You need to know some basic techniques, and you need some structure to the way you work.
-Those things can be learned, as long as you enjoy word games and have the type of mind that reads “Car Park” but pictures fish sailing a boat, a carp-ark.
+Those things can be learned, as long as you have the type of mind that reads “Car Park” but pictures fish sailing a boat, a carp-ark.

 These classes aim to provide a route into the arcane world of professional setting, combining essential information about compiling techniques, requirements for publication and the use of software with discussion of issues such as quality and fairness, developing a style and managing the creative process.